 Before you configure your system, make sure the information about your configuration is available.
-Before you can have ATM connections between the hosts and the switch, you must set up PVCs on your hosts.
+Before you can have ATM connections between the hosts and the switch, you must set up permanent virtual circuits (PVCs) on your hosts.
 The following worksheet can help you gather information about your hosts for setting up PVCs.
 You also might want to include information about bandwidth and flow control.
-You do not need this information for setting up SVCs.
+You do not need this information for setting up switched virtual circuits (SVCs).